Method

 Bayesian Bootstrap Optimisation (BABO)

-Bayesian bootstrap optimisation BABO allows for earthquake source optimisation whilst providing the complete information for a fully Bayesian analysis.
+Bayesian bootstrap optimisation BABO allows for earthquake source optimisation whilst providing the complete information for a full Bayesian analysis.
 BABO is based on Direct Search, where random model parameters are drawn from a defined model space.
-Those synthetic models are then calculated and compared with the target’s observed data.
+Synthetics are then calculated for these models and compared to the target’s observed data.
 This needs no assumptions on the topology of the misfit space and is appropriate for highly non-linear problems.

 BABO can be configured for a simple Monte-Carlo random direct search.
 It can also resemble a simulated annealing optimisation approach.
-Last but not least BABO enables fully probabilistic bootstrapping of the optimisation results.
-This is realised in parallel with optimisation chains to which bootstrapping weights are applied.
+BABO enables fully probabilistic bootstrapping of the optimisation.
+This is realised by optimising an ensemble of bootstrap chains in parallel.

 Note

-Weights are explained above.
+Bootstrap weights are explained above.
 The specific weighting is configured with the targets config used and also with the problem.
-The model space in which the optimisation takes place is defined with the problem.
-Here described is the sampling and in the context of the multiple objective functions given by the bootstrapping.
+The model space in which the optimisation takes place is configured with the problem.

 Sampling scheme and sampling phases

-Like in any direct search optimisation models are drawn from the model space.
-From all visited and evaluated models we form and keep a so-called highscore list.
-The sampling is set up to progressively converge to the low-misfit regions efficiently.
-However, for multi-modal model parameters distributions an efficient sampling can loose sight of multiple minima with significantly low misfits.
-In Grond we can use measures to nurse these multiple minima.
+Like in any direct search, optimisation models are drawn from a model space.
+From all visited and evaluated models we form and keep a highscore list.
+The sampling is set up to progressively converge to the low-misfit regions.
+The behaviour of the BABO optimiser can be tuned to be more explorative or more targeted.
+Like this, the algorithm’s ability to resolve multiple minima can be balanced against its efficiency.

 Highscore list